skinnytwinvale/HTML-Forms-Tables/README.md

 # HTML-Forms-Tables
 In this exercise tables and forms, Semantic HTML, and HTML5 media were introduced.
+HTML5 allows us to be a little more precise in pairing our content with our elements.
+Semantic HTML tags don't alter your page in any specific way, but make more sense to the developer and reader of the HTML as to what they do.
+Here are some semantic HTML5 tags
+- header - used to display the header information on a page
+- nav - used to display a navbar for navigating a page
+- section - used to display a section of the page
+- article - used to display independent, self-contained content.
+- aside - used to display content aside from main content (on the side)
+- footer - used to display the footer information on a page

+## Semantic HTMLL
+Using these new elements to structure your HTML in such a way that the element name is descriptive of the content inside of it.

 This is what my webpage came out to finishing the exercise.